SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations

-In addition, we measure the training throughput of a single MoE layer with configurations from recent open-source MoEs in Figure~\ref{fig:real-moe-speed}. \Algname~generally achieves more than 550 \tflops~during both forward and backward pass, and consistently surpasses all baselines.
-We note that ScatterMoE, MoMoE, DeepGEMM-pt, and DeepGEMM++ all fail to run at the configuration for DeepSeek-V3.2-Exp, a 685B MoE model, while \Algname~successfully runs on a single H100 GPU \emph{without expert parallelism} achieving 534.8 \tflops~during forward and 480.1 \tflops~during backward.
-We also note that \Algname's IO-aware kernel design can achieve a greater relative speedup over baselines (61\% over ScatterMoE, 92\% over MoMoE during forward, 85\% over ScatterMoE, 120\% over MoMoE during backward) for sparse and fine-grained MoEs (e.g. $\rho=10/512$ and $G=2048/512$ for Qwen3-Next-80B-A3B-Thinking, $4^\text{th}$ column for Firgure~\ref{fig:real-moe-speed}).
+In addition, we measure the training throughput of a single MoE layer with configurations from recent open-source MoEs in Figure~\ref{fig:real-moe-speed} for H100 GPUs and in Figure~\ref{fig:real-moe-speed-B300} for B300 GPUs.
+On H100 GPUs, \Algname~generally achieves more than 550 \tflops~during both forward and backward pass, and consistently surpasses all baselines.
+We note that ScatterMoE, MoMoE, DeepGEMM-pt, and DeepGEMM++ all fail to run at the configuration for DeepSeek-V3.2-Exp, a 685B MoE model, while \Algname~successfully runs on a single H100 GPU.
+We also note that \Algname's IO-aware kernel design can achieve a greater relative speedup (e.g. Qwen3-Next-80B-A3B-Thinking) for sparse and fine-grained MoEs.